Towards Unsupervised Recognition of Token-level Semantic Differences in Related Documents: Introduction

 In this paper, we conceptualize the task of recognizing semantic differences~(RSD) as a semantic \textit{diff} operation.
 We assume that there are relatively few semantic differences and that many words are negative examples.
 Our goal is to label words using self-supervised encoders such as \xlmr{}~\cite{conneau-etal-2020-unsupervised} without additional training data.
 Specifically, we investigate three simple metrics: \begin{enumerate}[nosep,topsep=-\parskip] \item Performing word alignment and highlighting words that cannot be aligned; \item Comparing document similarity with and without a word present in the document; \item Comparing masked language modeling surprisal with and without the other document provided as context. \end{enumerate}

-{}To evaluate these approaches automatically, we convert data from the SemEval-2016 Task for Interpretable Semantic Textual Similarity~(iSTS; \citealp{agirre-etal-2016-semeval-2016}) into a token-level regression task, re-labeling some words to better fit the goal of RSD.\footnote{In iSTS, opposites such as `higher' and `lower' are considered similar to each other, whereas we consider this to be a semantic difference worth highlighting.} We then programmatically create increasingly complex variations of this test set in order to study the robustness of the metrics: We add more negative examples, concatenate the sentences into synthetic documents, permute the order of the sentences within the documents, and finally add a cross-lingual dimension by translating one side of the test set.
+{}To evaluate these approaches automatically, we convert data from the SemEval-2016 Task for Interpretable Semantic Textual Similarity~(iSTS; \citealp{agirre-etal-2016-semeval-2016}) into a token-level regression task, re-labeling some words to better fit the goal of RSD.\footnote{In iSTS, opposites such as `higher' and `lower' are considered similar to each other, whereas we consider this to be a semantic difference worth highlighting.} We then programmatically create increasingly complex variations of this test set in order to study the robustness of the metrics: We add more negative examples, concatenate the sentences into synthetic documents, permute the order of sentences within the documents, and finally add a cross-lingual dimension by translating one side of the test set.

-Our experiments show that the first metric correlates best to the gold labels, since measuring the alignability of words has a relatively consistent accuracy across complexity levels, even if a purely self-supervised encoder is used.
-However, there is still a considerable gap to perfect accuracy, especially for cross-lingual document pairs.
-Future work could use the unsupervised metrics as features for augmenting a supervised difference recognition model.
+Our experiments show that the first metric correlates best to the gold labels, since measuring the alignability of words has a relatively consistent accuracy across complexity levels.
+However, while unsupervised approaches have the advantage of not requiring manual annotations, we find that there is a considerable gap to perfect accuracy, especially for cross-lingual document pairs.
+Future work could tackle the task by developing supervised models.
+Besides providing a baseline, unsupervised metrics could also serve as features for such models.